D-Whipp/interview-questions/html/html-interview-questions.md

 Minify scripts - This reduces the overall file size of js and CSS files Parallel downloads - Hosting assets in multiple subdomains can help to bypass the download limit of 6 assets per domain of all modern browsers.
 This can be configured but most general users never modify these settings.
 Lazy Loading - Instead of loading all the assets at once, the non-critical assets can be loaded on a need basis.
 12. What are the various formatting tags in HTML?

-HTML has various formatting tags:
+## HTML has various formatting tags

 <b> - makes text bold
 <i> - makes text italic